Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/2-using-zynq.md

 ## Example 1: Creating a New Embedded Project with Zynq SoC

 For this example, you will launch the Vivado Design Suite and create a project with an embedded processor system as the top level.

-### Starting Your Design
+### Creating Your Hardware Design

 1. Start the Vivado Design Suite.

+    - On Windows 10, click start menu and find Xilinx Design Tools -> Vivado 2020.2
+    - On Linux, run `source <Vivado installation path>/settings64.sh` to setup environment and run "vivado &" to launch Vivado IDE.

 2. In the Vivado Quick Start page, click **Create Project** to open the New Project wizard.